LakshmiLavanyaKasturi/lkresume/lavanyakasturi.md

  ####  Sammamish, WA | 972-357-0755  | lavanyakasturi@gmail.com

 ### Professional Summary
-Skilled Technical Project Manager with over four years of experience in leading an organization with excellent problem-solving, organizational and decision-making abilities.
+Skilled Technical Writer and Program Manager with over four years of experience in leading an organization with excellent problem-solving, organizational and decision-making abilities.
 Well-versed in coordinating software projects with co-located and off-site teams.

 ### Skills
+* Content Writing
 * Project Management
 * Agile and Waterfall methodology
 * Problem resolution